appleboy/lambda-action/README.md

 * debug - Show debug message after upload the lambda successfully (default as `false`).
 * publish - Set to true to publish a new version of the function after updating the code. (default as `true`).
 * reversion_id - Only update the function if the revision ID matches the ID that is specified.
+* memory_size - The amount of memory that your function has access to.
+Increasing the function's memory also increases its CPU allocation.
+The default value is 128 MB.
+The value must be a multiple of 64 MB.
+* timeout - The amount of time that Lambda allows a function to run before stopping it.
+The default is 3 seconds.
+The maximum allowed value is 900 seconds.
+* handler - The name of the method within your code that Lambda calls to execute your function.

 ## AWS Policy